apache/echarts-doc/en/option-gl/component/globe.md

 ## layers(Array)

 Configuration of the Earth's Surface Layer.
-You can use this configuration item to add clouds, or to supplement [baseTexture] (~globe. baseTexture) to draw the outline of the country, and so on.
+You can use this configuration item to add clouds, or to supplement [baseTexture](~globe. baseTexture) to draw the outline of the country, and so on.

 ### show(boolean) = true